0xarc-io/analytics-sdk/README.md

 ---

-This is the simplest option to get started with ARCx Analytics, all you need to do is add this to the `HEAD` of your `index.html` file:
+Add the following to your `index.html`:

 ```html
 <script>